pharaox/carnalitas_sex/README.md

 * Carnalitas DT traits (*Voluptuous*, etc.) have attraction opinion.
 * *Carnal Court Make Love* and *Carnal Court Demand Sex* have conditions and effects consistent with *Make Love* and *Demand Sex* if CBO is installed.

+Starting with version 0.8.0, this mod also adds an improved version of the *Rape* Carnalitas interaction for raping prisoners.
+It uses the new sex scene generator and has conditions and effects that are consistent with the other sex interactions.

 ## Compatibility

 This mod requires [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) as a prerequisite (obviously).
-While it modifies the *Make Love* interaction and its related effects in a substantial way, it doesn't touch other Carnalitas features and should be compatible with all of them.
+While it modifies the *Make Love* and *Rape* interactions and their related effects in a substantial way, it doesn't touch other Carnalitas features and should be compatible with all of them.

 This mod also supports changing its game rules mid-game with the [Gamerule Gadget](https://steamcommunity.com/sharedfiles/filedetails/?id=2826829936) mod.

 ### Compatibility with Mods Based on Carnalitas

-This mod should be compatible with all mods based on Carnalitas that don't modify the *Make Love* interaction.
-Enhancing it in a way that is supported by Carnalitas, e.g. adding additional sex scene events, is fully supported.
+This mod should be compatible with all mods based on Carnalitas that don't modify the *Make Love* or *Rape* interactions.
+Enhancing it in a way that is supported by Carnalitas, for example adding additional sex scene events, is fully supported.

 This mod has been explicitly designed to complement [Carnalitas Slavery Reimagined](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/) and [Carnalitas Prostitution Reimagined](https://www.loverslab.com/files/file/39623-carnalitas-prostitution-reimagined/), so you are encouraged to use all of them.
 If you do this, put this mod after Carnalitas, but before CSR and CPR in the load order.